 Public Works Director Outlook

-According to the U.S. Bureau of Labor Statistics (BLS), jobs for top executives, including public works directors, are expected to increase 11% from 2012-2022 (www.bls.gov).
-In 2013, the BLS reported that chief executives working in local government earned an average salary of $108,810 per year.
+According to the U.S. Bureau of Labor Statistics (BLS), jobs for top executives, including public works directors, are expected to increase as fast as the average from 2018-2028 (www.bls.gov).
+In May 2018, the BLS reported that chief executives in the 90th percentile or higher earned $208,000 or more per year, whereas the bottom 10th percentile earned $68,360 or less per year.